In this section, you will explore the following questions:

 Click through each step of genome sequencing at this site.

-- Deep sequencing allows for much faster sequencing of short strands of DNA as compared to Sanger sequencing which, reads only short sequences of DNA at a slow rate.
-Also, there is a high risk of chain termination and problems with separation during Sanger sequencing.
+- Deep sequencing allows for much faster sequencing of short DNA strands as compared to Sanger sequencing, which reads only short sequences of DNA at a slow rate, and it avoids Sanger's issues with chain termination and separation.

 - Sequence coverage is higher in Sanger sequencing as compared to deep sequencing.

-- Sanger sequencing is suitable when there is only one nucleotide different between chains whereas deep sequencing is suitable when there is one or more than one nucleotide different between chains.
+- Sanger sequencing is suitable when there is only one nucleotide difference between chains, whereas deep sequencing is suitable when there is more than one nucleotide difference between chains.

-- Sanger sequencing reads and sequences a genome multiple times whereas deep sequencing accurately sequences the whole genome in a single time.
+- Sanger sequencing reads and sequences a genome multiple times, whereas deep sequencing accurately reads sequences the whole genome in a single time.

 Uses of Genome Sequences

 DNA microarrays are methods used to detect gene expression by analyzing an array of DNA fragments that are fixed to a glass slide or a silicon chip to identify active genes and identify sequences.
 Almost one million genotypic abnormalities can be discovered using microarrays, whereas whole-genome sequencing can provide information about all six billion base pairs in the human genome.
 Although the study of medical applications of genome sequencing is interesting, this discipline tends to dwell on abnormal gene function.
 Knowledge of the entire genome will allow future onset diseases and other genetic disorders to be discovered early, which will allow for more informed decisions to be made about lifestyle, medication, and having children.
 Genomics is still in its infancy, although someday it may become routine to use whole-genome sequencing to screen every newborn to detect genetic abnormalities.